RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Text

 sa ca ‘pramāṇena, tarkeṇa ca vyavahartavyaṃ vādinā |
-prativādin" āpi kath"-āṅga-tattva-jñāna-viparyaya-liṅga:pratijñā-hāny—ādy:anyatama:nigrahasthānaṃ tasya darśanīyam |
+prativādin" āpi kath"-āṅga-tattva-jñāna-viparyaya—liṅga:pratijñā-hāny—ādy:anyatama:nigrahasthānaṃ tasya darśanīyam |
 tad-vyutpādane prathamasya bhaṅgo vyavahartavyaḥ |
 anyathā tu, dvitīyasy' aiva |
 tādṛś':etarau ca jetṛtayā vyavahartavyau |
-pramāṇikaḥ pakṣas tattvatayā vyavahartavya'’ ity—ādi—rūpaḥ ||
+prāmāṇikaḥ pakṣas tattvatayā vyavahartavya'’ ity—ādi—rūpaḥ ||

 #### Translation

 And it looks like this:
 ‘The proponent should behave in accordance with the means of valid knowledge and reasoning.
-As for the the opponent, he should show his inconsistency, which can be any among failing at meeting the proposition, which indicates a misapprehension in understanding the nature of the parts of a debate, etc.
+As for the opponent, he should show his (the proponent's) inconsistency, which can be any among failing at meeting the proposition, which indicates a misapprehension in understanding the nature of the parts of a debate, etc.
-Deriving from that, defeat of the first should be announced.
+If that is demonstated, defeat of the first should be announced.
-Otherwise, just of the second.’
+Otherwise, just of the second.
+And the opposite applies as regards the victor: the position which agrees with the means of valid knowledge should be considered true.’

 #### ŚM Commentary